TYPO3-extensions/sphinx/Documentation/Localization.fr_FR/UserManual/Index.rst

 Manuel utilisateur
 ==================

 This chapter describes how to use the extension from a user point of view.
-In addition, it provides a few links and hints to get up to speed with Sphinx and ReStructuredText for your own projects.
+In addition, it provides a few links and hints to get up to speed with Sphinx and reStructuredText for your own projects.

 .. toctree::
 	:maxdepth: 5